 Zubin Engineer just completed his first season as head tennis coach of the Southern Miss men's tennis program.
 The team finished the season with a 12-11 record as four players notched double digit wins in singles.
-The Golden Eagles also won their first round match in the Conference USA Championship with a 4-3 win over Old Dominion.
+Senior Paulo Alvarado earned C-USA Athlete of the Week during the regular season for his outstanding performance.
+The Golden Eagles also won their first round match in the Conference USA Championship with a 4-3 win over Old Dominion while advancing to the quarterfinals for the first time since 2010.

 Engineer brings to Southern Miss more than 20 years of coaching experience at the collegiate, Davis Cup, Federation Cup, National and International levels.